cdbartholomew/maas-docs-online/docs/group_howto/ght_client_certs.rst

 How to Connect using Client Certificate Authentication
 ======================================================

 When establishing a secure connection to your messaging service, the client will validate that the certificate of the messaging service (the server certificate) is signed by a trusted certificate authority.
-The server certificate once validated confirms the identity of the server.
+The server certificate, once validated, confirms the identity of the server.

-Your messaging service uses a server certificate that is signed by a highly trusted public certificate authority, and will be trusted in many environments (ex. browsers, Java Virtual Machine).
+Your messaging service uses a server certificate that is signed by a highly trusted public certificate authority and will be trusted in many environments (ex. browsers, Java Virtual Machine).
 For greater security, the client can also use a certificate to prove its identity.
 When the client connects, the server will validate that the certificate of the client is signed by a trusted certificate authority.
 This is called mutual or two-way authentication.

 Messaging services on Enterprise Plans (Kilo, Giga, Mega and Tera) support client-certificate based authentication.
 This tutorial will walk you through the steps of using client certificate authentication.
 It will use an MQTT client because MQTT is often used in IoT environments and client certificate authentication is common for IoT devices.